daituzhang/generator-craft-gulp/README.md

 And, of course you need node, npm, Grunt, Yeoman...all the usual goodies.
 To use Grunt as intended, you'll need the Compass gem installed.

-## Using generator-craft
+## Using generator-craft-gulp

-Just run `yo craft` and answer the appropriate prompts.
+Just run `yo craft-gulp` and answer the appropriate prompts.
 Be sure to use the name of a Vagrant box that actually exists.

 ```
 $ yo craft